 As soon as I opened the door, the crisp, autumn air hit me like a brick.
 The night was beyond cold.
 Maybe it’s because I’m more used to warmer weather.
 I quickly shut the door, taking shelter back in the car.
 It took a lot of courage in me to finally get out of the car and check the trunk for a spare.
 Luckily it did.

 I’ve never felt this much relief…

 I tried yanking the tire out only to realize later that the tire can’t be pulled out.
 There was something in the middle, preventing the tire from being pulled out.
 Michael and I tried twisting this “part” only to realize this was such a daunting task.

 Few minutes pass by and we try to think of another alternative.
 We tried reaching the car rental company only to realize this plan was futile.
+Not only was the rental company closed but there was just too much of a hold on the line (we’re both impatient).
 Plus, the cell service was spotty at times.